 LINE 1(b) Report the net rental profit or loss, Federal Schedule E, Line 21.
 If the Federal Form 1040 is a joint return and the property is jointly owned, report as a single business activity.
-Separately owned property must be reported on a NH-BPT return by the owner of the property.
+Separately owned property must be reported on a separate New Hampshire BPT return by the owner of the property.